HarshkumarP/ToxicityPredictionChallenge/README.md

 ```
 python classifier.py
 ```
-> Modify "features" List in classifier.py for selecting features for training a model.
+> Modify "features" List in classifier.py for selecting diffrent features for training a model.
-> For other types of classifier, update line no 56. with the required classifier, for example;
+> To Train other types of classifier, update code with the required classifier, for example;
 > model = tree.DecisionTreeClassifier(random_state=1,criterion='entropy',max_depth=30)
 > model = RandomForestClassifier(random_state=1)
 > model = svm.SVC()